Welcome to the Science Department page.

 Our team of teachers are experts in delivering lessons to a high standard and recognising potential misconceptions that are commonly held in science.
 Modelling of scientific concepts, including essential maths skills, practical techniques, and written skills (such as analysing results, making comparisons between processes and evaluating materials) are key features in our lessons, as are regular opportunities to review and retrieve prior learning.

-All our students are taught in mixed ability groups and their progress is monitored consistently across each year group with end of topic assessment, standardised homework, and programmes such as Carousel Learning (KS3) and Tassomai (KS4) which provide students with the opportunity to assess their own learning and revision.
+At KS3, all our students are taught in mixed ability groups, whereas at KS4 we look to group students by the higher or foundation tiered route through the GCSE.
+This allows teachers to carefully monitor student progress across each year group and to ensure they are being regularly challenged in their lessons.
+Assessment is used continuously to determine student progress and this is through the use of quizzes, retrieval, formal assessments, standardised homework, and programmes such as Carousel Learning (KS3) and Tassomai (KS4).
+These online platforms also provide students with the opportunity to assess their own learning and revision.
 In year 11, in line with the school assessment policy, students take two lots of mock exams.
 The first focus on Paper 1 topics in Biology, Chemistry and Physics and usually occur in the Autumn of year 11.
 A second set of exams take place in early spring with a focus on Paper 2 topics.
 All assessment data is tracked carefully, in all year groups, and is used to identify gaps in knowledge from an individual level, across a class and across a cohort.

-A detailed breakdown of our KS3 Curriculum and KS4 Curriculum can be viewed by clicking on the correct link.
+A detailed breakdown of our KS3 Curriculum and KS4 Curriculum can be viewed by clicking on the appropriate link.